scalatra/scalatra-website/guides/swagger.md

 ```
 #### Dependencies

-Don't forget to add the JSON libraries to your build.sbt file to make this work:
+Don't forget to add the JSON libraries to your `project/build.scala` file to make this work:

 ```scala
   "org.scalatra" %% "scalatra-json" % "{{ site.scalatra_version }}",